nsterk/fuckme/README.md

 - which test for that function resulted in KO.
 - extra information about that test.

+If the extra information specifies 'KO on return value', this literally means that whatever is specified in the man as return value is not being returned.
+If the extra information specifies 'KO on destination string/concatenated string/whatever string', this means that you are not copying like the original function does.
+It's possible to pass a test on return value but KO on what kind of string it produces: for ft_strlcat for instance, your function should concatenate a string like strlcat does ánd return the same value that strlcat does.
+It is possible to do one, but not the other.

 # HOW TO handle errors in the script
 I don't know man I barely understand how this script even works, I just combined enough stuff I found on the internet until I had a semi-functional script.
 If you encounter an error you will have to solve it yourself or come back in a year and hope my skills have improved significantly.